DhruvPatel01/coursera_pgm_python/README.md

 This repository contains Python skeleton for programming assignments of Coursera course "Probabilistic Graphical Models" by Daphne Koller.

-At the moment, I have only converted assignments from Part B and C.
+At the moment, all the assignments from Part B and C are ported.
+From Part A last two assignments have been ported.
+I am working on first two assignments.

 # Why?